Free Component Analysis: Theory, Algorithms & Applications: Main result: Recovery guarantees for FCA

 The matrix $\bm{U}\bm{V}^{T}$ is an orthogonal matrix because $\bm{U}$ and $\bm{V}$ are orthogonal matrices and so we can recover $\bm{U}\bm{V}^T$ from the stated manifold optimization problem via an application of Theorem \ref{thm:kurt3}. \end{proof}

 \begin{theorem} Suppose $\bm{x}$ and $\bm{z}$ are related as in Theorem \ref{thm:general kurt}.
 Let $\bm A = \bm{U} \bm{\Sigma} \bm{V}^T$ be the singular value decomposition of $\bm{A}$.
-Also suppose at most one elements of $\bm x$ is semicircular in the self-adjoint setting and free Poissionian in the non self-adjoint setting and that
+Also suppose at most one element of $\bm x$ is semicircular in the self-adjoint setting and free Poissonian in the non-self-adjoint setting and that

 Consider the manifold optimization problem

 where $\bm{y}$ is the whitened and centered vector given by \eqref{eq:ztil ytil}. \flushleft Then $\bm{W}$ is an optimum if and only if:

 where $\permm$ is a permutation matrix and $\signm$ is a diagonal matrix with $\pm 1$ diagonal elements. \end{theorem}